iqbal-lab-org/pandora/README.md

 Options:
-  -h,--help                   Print this help message and exit
+  -h,--help                   Print this help message and exit -V,--version

 Subcommands:
-  index                       Index population reference graph (PRG) sequences. map                         Quasi-map reads to an indexed PRG, infer the sequence of present loci in the sample, and (optionally) genotype/discover variants. compare                     Quasi-map reads from multiple samples to an indexed PRG, infer the sequence of present loci in each sample, and call variants between the samples. walk                        Outputs a path through the nodes in a PRG corresponding to the either an input sequence (if it exists) or the top/bottom path seq2path                    For each sequence, return the path through the PRG get_vcf_ref                 Outputs a fasta suitable for use as the VCF reference using input sequences random                      Outputs a fasta of random paths through the PRGs merge_index                 Allows multiple indices to be merged (no compatibility check
+  index                       Index population reference graph (PRG) sequences. map                         Quasi-map reads to an indexed PRG, infer the sequence of present loci in the sample, and optionally genotype variants. compare                     Quasi-map reads from multiple samples to an indexed PRG, infer the sequence of present loci in each sample, and call variants between the samples. discover                    Quasi-map reads to an indexed PRG, infer the sequence of present loci in the sample and discover novel variants. walk                        Outputs a path through the nodes in a PRG corresponding to the either an input sequence (if it exists) or the top/bottom path seq2path                    For each sequence, return the path through the PRG get_vcf_ref                 Outputs a fasta suitable for use as the VCF reference using input sequences random                      Outputs a fasta of random paths through the PRGs merge_index                 Allows multiple indices to be merged (no compatibility check)
 ```

 ### Population Reference Graphs